MatrixAI/Haskell-Demo/README.md

 This is an example Haskell project using Nix to setup a development environment.

 This uses Nix and Cabal without Stack.
 This is because when using Nix, you don't need Stack, as Nix provides harmonious snapshots of Haskell packages.

-However Stack users can still develop on this project, they just have to generate an appropriate `stack.yaml` from the Cabal file.
+Stack users can still develop on this project, they just have to generate an appropriate `stack.yaml` from the `haskell-demo.cabal` file.

 The first step is that we have to acquire `cabal2nix`, which we use to generate a `cabal.nix` file from the `package.yaml`.